KateBushueva/Arena/Readme.md

 The current version supports the following endpoints:
  - `/start/{providedName}` - the endpoint creates a new battle for a first-level player (whose name must be provided by client) and a first-level bit.
 The response contains the battle id.
 For example, you may type `http://localhost:8080/start/Melody` in your browser to create a battle between first-level player named "Melody" and a first-level bot.
 You will get the battle id in response (for example `a105b86a-c0b5-4444-82b8-cc8451beeb15`)
  - `/hit/{battleId}` - the endpoint involves causing damage to all participants of the battle (which id must be provided).
 The response may be either a new battle state or a message about a winner.
-For example, the request may be `http://localhost:8080/hit/a105b86a-c0b5-4444-82b8-cc8451beeb15` and the response may be `The fight is over, Melody won`.
+For example, the request may be `http://localhost:8080/hit/a105b86a-c0b5-4444-82b8-cc8451beeb15` and the response may be `The battle is over, Melody won`.
  If you pass a non-existent ID to the endpoint, the server will return еру 404 error.
  - `/delete/{battleId}` - the endpoint removes the battle with provided id from the game state.
-For example, the request is `http://localhost:8080/delete/a105b86a-c0b5-4444-82b8-cc8451beeb15` and the response will be `a105b86a-c0b5-4444-82b8-cc8451beeb15 fight deleted successfully`.
+For example, the request is `http://localhost:8080/delete/a105b86a-c0b5-4444-82b8-cc8451beeb15` and the response will be `a105b86a-c0b5-4444-82b8-cc8451beeb15 battle deleted successfully`.
 If you pass a non-existent ID to the endpoint, the server will return еру 404 error.

- There are also two additional getter-like endpoints that give information about battle state and game state respectively: `/getFight/{battleId}` and `/allFights`
+ There are also two additional getter-like endpoints that give information about battle state and game state respectively: `/getBattle/{battleId}` and `/allBattles`

 ## Roadmap